 Insurance companies always want to settle, and they want to settle fast… and there is a very good reason for it.
 That reason is to protect their back account.
 If they can settle the case right out of the gate, you have less of an opportunity to run up expensive medical costs, figure out just how bad the injury really is, as well as ensuring they don’t have to pay their team of attorneys for racking up legal hours.

 As such, the insurance provider is going to come up with an offer they believe will be attractive enough for you to shut it all down right now, then sign a waiver excusing them from any future liability.
 The problem we often see, however, is that the offer that is put on the table often falls very short of covering all the costs involved, such as past, present, and future lost wages, medical bills, pain and suffering, just to name a few.
+Knowing when to accept a settlement for an injury will have to be figured out with your attorney.

 About Those Insurance Companies